Mattjones444/off-the-beaten-track/readme.md

 - Wishlist Functionality
 	- Allow users to create and manage wishlists of products they're interested in purchasing in the future.

+- Improved Datepicker Technology
+	- Improve datepicker for activities so that dates in the past cannot be selected.
+Also, link the datepicker to a calendar app, so users can view certain days that the activity is available.

 - Personalised Recommendations
 	-Implement algorithms to provide personalised product recommendations based on users' browsing and purchase history.